decaporg/decap-cms/website/content/docs/configuration-options.md

 ### `preview_path_date_field`

 The name of a date field for parsing date-based template tags from `preview_path`.
-If this field is not provided and `preview_path` contains date-based template tags (eg. `{{year}}`), Netlify CMS will attempt to infer a usable date field by checking for common date field names, such as `date`.
+If this field is not provided and `preview_path` contains date-based template tags (for example, `{{year}}`), Netlify CMS will attempt to infer a usable date field by checking for common date field names, such as `date`.
 If you find that you need to specify a date field, you can use `preview_path_date_field` to tell Netlify CMS which field to use for preview path template tags.

 **Example:**